Operator NotesPersonal Ai AgentAi Operating System

 For a personal agent, those gates should be conservative.
 The agent may research, compare, summarize, draft, and recommend.
 The human approves sending, applying, publishing, spending, deleting, pushing code, or changing production systems.

-A personal-agent opportunity scout checklist
+A compact checklist

 markdown

-# Personal Agent Opportunity Scout Checklist
+# Personal Agent Loop Checklist

-## 1. Outcome
+## Outcome

-- What outcome does this scout serve?
+- What outcome does this loop serve?

-- What would make one recommendation worth human attention?
+- What makes one recommendation worth attention?

 - Fit criteria: